 - Hotel: 30 rooms or more

 - Mixed Use: Each use is separately assessed, based on the City Ordinance

 According to the City’s Transportation Management Plan Ordinance, developers must submit a Development Special Use Permit (DSUP) application for each project, which must include a multimodal transportation study and a Transportation Management Plan.
 TMPs convey in perpetuity with a property’s Special Use Permit.
 Developments are required to go through a site plan review process, which analyzes and reports any effects a new development will have on transportation facilities in the City of Alexandria.

+An initial step involves submitting a Transportation Screening Worksheet to determine the level of review required for each project.
 For sites requiring a TMP, the City of Alexandria categorizes developments into three different Tiers, each requiring a different form of TMP program participation:

 - Tier 1 TMPs are for smaller developments

 Developing and Managing TMPs for Tier 3 Properties